-This video knitting tutorial will help you learn how to knit the picot cast on.
-This method of beginning your project uses a decorative edge that is worked sideways and then turned to pick up stitches that are knit from.
+The picot cast on is a decorative method for starting your next knitting project.
+It creates an edge with small, delicate holes along it that is worked sideways and then turned to pick up stitches that are knit from.
 It’s a great way to create a little interest to your mitten, sleeve, and sock cuffs.

 Repeat steps 3 – 5 until you have cast on all but one of your stitches.
 Then repeat the sequence once more without the yarn over.